pourmand1376/hugopapermod_english/content/posts/2021/useful-sites.md

 ---

 These are primarily bookmarks I have in my browser.
-I thought they could be helpful to others, so I compiled them here.
+I thought they could be helpful to others, so I have compiled them here.

 ## For Researchers